opengeoedu/learn.opengeoedu.de/pages/07.Monitoring/02.uebung/docs.en.md

 facebookenable: true
 ---

-Das Fallbeispiel fokussiert darauf, Daten- und Analysegrundlagen für eine nachhaltige Stadt- und Raumplanung zu schaffen.
-In praktischen Übungen und Aufgaben sollen folgende Themen auf lokaler, regionaler und nationaler Ebene beleuchtet werden:
+This thematic case study focuses on the fundamentals of data and analytical for supporting sustainable urban and spatial planning.
+The practical exercises available (currently only in German) on following topic at local, regional and national level:

-*	**Bestimmung des Siedlungs- und Verkehrsflächen (SuV)- Anteils** (mit dem offenen WebGIS-Dienst am Beispiel des IÖR–Monitor und mit der QGIS-Umgebung)
+*	**Estimation of the landuse share for the settlement and transport purpose (SuV)** (with open WebGIS services for example IOER-Monitor and application of QGIS-environment)
-*	**Berechnung von verkehrsbezogenen Flächennutzungsindikatoren** (Nutzung von OpenStreetMap und amtlichen Daten für ein GIS-Projekt)
+*	**Computation of transport related land use indicator** (Use of OpenStreetMap aand Official data for a GIS-Project)
-*	**Messung der Veränderung der Siedlungs- und Bevölkerungsdichte** (mit dem Global Human Settlement Layer: GHSL und ArcGIS-online)
+*	**Measure and detection of changes in settlement and population density** ( with the Global Human Settlement Layer: GHSL und ArcGIS-online)
-*   **Berechnung der räumlichen Verteilung der Gebäudedichte im Rasterformat (Fishnet Grid)** (Verwendung von GeoDa und Berechnung von Univariate Moran’s I (Global, Lokal))
+* **Estimation of spatial pattern of building density in Raster format (Fishnet Grid)** (Application of GeoDa and Calculaton ofUnivariate Moran’s I (Global, Local))

-Kurz Videos zu den **Übungen**
+Short Video on **Practical Exercise**
 [owl-carousel items=1 loop=true autoplay=true autoplayHoverPause=true margin=15 responsive={0:{items:1},640:{items:2},1900:{items:3}}]
 [plugin:youtube](https://youtu.be/NuzP9f4Y1xo)
 [plugin:youtube](https://youtu.be/Twc55NtcbxA)